 In order to facilitate user operation, enhance usability, and increase accessibility overall, many beneficial features have been incorporated into this site’s design.
 For example, navigational links are located consistently in key areas throughout the site and are easily accessible.
 Additionally, all site links are highlighted upon focus to facilitate keyboard-only navigation.
-Also, “Quick-Jump” links — also known as “Access Keys” — are located at the very start of every page and enable users to navigate quickly to important areas of the site.
+Also, “Quick-Jump” links — also known as Access Keys — are included on every page.
+Access Keys enable users to navigate quickly around the site.

 Overall, Perishable Press is developed and maintained according to the cornerstone principles of modern website design: progressive enhancement, unobtrusive scripting, backward compatibility, and a strict separation of content, structure, presentation, and behavior.
 Whether experiencing our accessibility features firsthand or examining our official Accessibility Statement, suffice it to say that Perishable Press strives to deliver clear, concise content via accessible, standards-compliant design that is free and available for everyone to use and enjoy.

 Perishable Press provides various “Access Keys” which serve as keyboard shortcuts to facilitate site navigation.
 Here is a list of the Access Keys available throughout this site (depending on page, content, context, et al).